Course code: #3090

 3.0 | 30 | 36 | 42 | 48 | 48+ |

-* for students with 6.0 overall, but 5.5 in either reading or writing
+* for students with 6.0 overall but 5.5 in either reading or writing

-# for students with 5.5 overall, but less than 5.0 in reading or writing
+# for students with 5.5 overall but less than 5.0 in reading or writing

-In order to succeed in your chosen course, it is assumed you have completed relevant subjects in your senior high school studies or other relevant qualifications.
+To succeed in your chosen course, it is assumed you have completed relevant subjects in your senior high school studies or other relevant qualifications.

 China: